vasanthps/nw-test-runner/README.md

 > node node_modules/nw-test-runner

 or, alternatively you can make this command to be executed for 'npm test' in package.json

+In case, you want to run only a perticular test file, you can pass an optional command line argument.
+The test files that contain the string that you passed in their name only will be run

+> node node_modules/nw-test-runner app.service.js

 Later, a cli tool will be added for running the tests